pbalogh/pbalogh.github.io/_posts/2019-03-02-polynomials-part-2.md

 (x - 2)

+We know that'll give us a zero when we give it 2.

-Hmm, if we give it 5, we get 3, but we want 1, so we'll do
+But if we give it 5, we get 3, which isn't what we want.
+We want 1, so we'll do

 $$(x - 2)/(5 - 2)$$